An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

 for all sufficiently large $d$.

 Let $\hat A$ be a matrix constructed according to \eref{A_f} but with the function $f_d$ replaced by $\hat f_d$.
-Let $s_{\hat A}$ be its Stieltjes transform.
-By construction, $\hat f_d$ is a linear combination of $L+1$ Gegenbauer polynomials.
-Thus, we can apply Theorem~\ref{thm:equivalence} to get
+Let $s_{\hat A}$ denote its Stieltjes transform.
+We can characterize $s_{\hat A}$ in two ways.
+On the one hand, since $\hat f_d$ is a linear combination of $L+1$ Gegenbauer polynomials, we can apply Theorem~\ref{thm:equivalence} to get

 where $m(z) \in \C_+$ is the solution to \eref{m_equation_f}.
+On the other hand, by viewing $\hat A$ as a perturbation of $A$, we can employ the comparison inequality in Lemma~\ref{lemma:s1s2_general} in Appendix~\ref{appendix:resolvent_identities} to get

-By using the triangular inequality in the first step, and by applying Lemma~\ref{lemma:s1s2} and \eref{sfm} in the second step, we have
+where the second inequality follows from \eref{f_approx}.
+By the triangular inequality and estimates in \eref{sfm} and \eref{s1s2_sphere}, we have